BillHertzing/BlazorExamples/Demos/Demo04/ReadMe.md

 The server project targets .Net Core 2.2.
 Launchsettings.json are introduced to allow the developer to select either of the two static WebHostBuilders when starting a debugging session.

 ## Blazor GUI

-The site.sccs uses variables for From and To colors for the <body> background.
-In the GUI, the async Event Handlers for the IncrementAnIntegerPropertyButton's onclick events are hooked and unhooked, an async Action is simulated, the button's visual attributes are manipulated.
+the async Event Handlers for the IncrementAnIntegerPropertyButton's onclick events are hooked and unhooked, an async Action the async Event Handlers for the IncrementAnIntegerPropertyButton's onclick events are hooked and unhooked, an async Action is simulated, the button's visual attributes are manipulated.

+## GUI Styling
+site.sccs adds variables for From and To colors for the <body> background.

 Details in [Demo04 Blazor GUI](GUI/ReadMe.html)